 Q: How will my testing information be tracked?

-A: Once your testing schedule is finalized with your supervisor, that information, along with test results and other confidential health information, will be submitted back to HR and tracked in the Origami-based COVID-19 Vaccine Reporting and Testing application where you entered your vaccination status.
+A: Once your testing schedule is finalized with your supervisor, that information, along with test results and other confidential health information, will be submitted back to HR and tracked by HR in the Origami-based COVID-19 Vaccine Reporting and Testing application.

 Q: Will my confidential health information be secure?

-A: Your testing information will be kept confidential and can only be accessed by agency human resource representatives, the State Office of Risk Management (SORM), and employees of the Division of Human Resources who administer Origami and Qualtrics-based tracking systems, both established State vendors whose applications have been used to secure private health information in the past.
+A: Your testing information will be kept confidential and can only be accessed by agency human resource representatives, the State Office of Risk Management (SORM), and employees of the Division of Human Resources who administer vaccine tracking systems.

 Q: What documents are required to prove that I have been tested?